Lokathor/arm7tdmi_mem_fns/README.md

 Memory operation functions for the ARM7TDMI.

+They'll also *work* with any other ARM arch ARMv4T or later, but instruction ordering is intended for the 3-stage pipeline of the ARM7TDMI.
+On later ARM chips (with a longer pipeline) the loops will still be correct, but they'll be slower than the best possible speeds from code optimized for the longer pipelines.

 For a step by step explanation of the assembly, check out the [HackMD Article](https://hackmd.io/@Lokathor/HJXTfarj5).